d0tTino/DeepThought-ReThought/docs/ci.md

    Replace `<OWNER>` and `<REPO>` with your repository information.
 The token is generated on the GitHub page and is time limited.
 5. Start the runner with `./run.sh` or install it as a service using `./svc.sh install` followed by `./svc.sh start`.

-Once the runner is online, update `.github/workflows/ci.yml` whenever a job should run on your self-hosted machine instead of GitHub's hosted runners.
-Set the job's `runs-on` field to:
+Once the runner is online, update `.github/workflows/ci.yml` to use the self-hosted runner by setting:

 ```yaml
 runs-on: ["self-hosted", "linux"]
 ```

+## Runner Maintenance

+- Ensure the service remains active by periodically checking `./svc.sh status`.
+- Keep the operating system and dependencies up to date.
+- Monitor disk space and clean up old build artifacts.